mozilla-services/docs/source/loop/index.rst

 Goal of the Service
 ===================

-Loop server handles interaction with provider servers (which are doing all the WebRTC discovery).
-It provides a way for logged-in users to call other users, or to be called by other people by giving them a link.
+Loop server allows firefox users to call each others via WebRTC.
+It is a rendez-vous API built on top of a signaling and NAT traversal provider.

 Assumptions
 ===========